 Applying this knowledge will make YouTube recommend your videos to more people effortlessly.

-The more views you attract, the more fans you'll earn and the more money you'll get.
+And the more views you attract, the more fans you’ll have.